 This program area priority focuses on increasing our national capacity to prevent, rapidly detect, and respond to biological threats to the U.S. agriculture and food supply.
 Supported activities will be aimed at increasing agricultural biosecurity at the regional and national levels, and across the public and private sectors.
-Addressing the vulnerabilities of our nation's food and agricultural
+Addressing the vulnerabilities of our nation's food and agricultural system requires a concerted effort, sustained investment, and a coordinated strategy that protects the U.S. food and agriculture system against threats from pests, diseases, contaminants, and disasters.

 Within its project narrative, each application must include a sustainability plan explaining how tools or systems developed within the project will be accessible during and after the funding period.
 Detection and diagnostic development projects should include validation plans as well as transition plans to either commercial partners or national laboratory networks (i.e., National Animal Health Laboratory Network, National Plant Diagnostic Network).
 Projects that include development of software tools and platforms should include details of software development practices such as testing validation plans, and plans for governance, development and support of user and developer communities.
 Innovative and effective methods for participation of stakeholders in tools and platform development priority-setting and testing are welcome.
 Any development of data resources must use FAIR standards; long term access and curation must be described in the sustainability plan.
 We also welcome use of the CARE data standards.
+Proposals that address the use of indigenous traditional ecological knowledge in pest and disease control; address specific threats to agricultural biosecurity that may be exacerbated by climate change, and proposals that increase resiliency of biosecurity systems in the face of climate change are appropriate for this program.